seobando/UDACITY_AzureGenerativeAIEngineer/Project 1 - Chat with your data/README.md

 # Project 1: Chat with your data

-This project is about showcasing the use of Azure tools to implement the RAG pattern.
+This project is about showcasing the use of Azure tools to implement the RAG pattern, by checking the Rubric point by point.
 The files used come from SEC about PALANTIR 10Q for 2024 and 2025 as follows:

 ![resource_group](/Project%201%20-%20Chat%20with%20your%20data/images/storage.png)